 There are a number of steps you can take when you are preparing your response to the Selection Criteria:

 - before you start, make sure you understand the selection criteria.
-Phone the Hiring Manager if you are unclear about any of the criteria (contact details will typically be included in the advert)
+Contact the Hiring Manager if you are unclear about any of the criteria (contact details will typically be included in the advert).

 - address each selection criterion separately

 - use each criterion as a heading, reflecting the exact wording used on the UTS document, eg 'An understanding of project management principles'

 - list the criteria in the same order as they are listed in the UTS position description

 - under each heading write one or two short examples explaining how you meet that particular criterion, giving examples of where you have used a particular skill or knowledge in the past

 - give specific, evidence-based examples rather than making general statements.

 Note: not all positions ask you to address Selection Criteria.
 Refer to the application procedure outlined in the advertisement to double check what is required for the position.